MelisAnaturk/CMIC_deep_learning_projects/README.md

 5.

 ## 1. Introduction
-This page provides some tips on getting started with projects that aim to apply deep learning models based on 3D medical images acquired using Magnetic Resonance Imaging (MRI).
+This page provides some tips on getting started with projects that aim to apply deep learning to MRI data.
 It also includes specific instructions on how to set things up on UCL CMIC HPC cluster (i.e. ```comic```) for new starters.
-Note that there is quite an overlap between this page and UCL DRC Neuroimaging Analysis Wiki page on [deep learning](https://wiki.ucl.ac.uk/pages/viewpage.action?pageId=181248279) (written by myself & Sophie Martin).
+Please note that there is a bit of overlap between this page and UCL DRC Neuroimaging Analysis Wiki page on [deep learning](https://wiki.ucl.ac.uk/pages/viewpage.action?pageId=181248279) (written by myself & Sophie Martin).

 ***Disclaimer: The information available on this page is by no means exhaustive and may eventually become outdated.
 If you do find any mistakes or inaccuracies please do get in touch with me at melis.anaturk.14@ucl.ac.uk or create a pull request.***

 ## 2. General overview of deep learning
-Deep learning is a subfield of Machine learning where algorithms are structured into layers of nodes or "neurons", otherwise refer "neural networks" (consisting of an input layer, hidden layers and output layer, see example below).
-While classical machine learning requires features to already be extracted from the images (e.g., FreeSurfer measures of cortical thickness, surface area and cortical/subcortical volumes), deep learning models are able to **learn the features** directly to the raw images, without human intervention.
-Deep learning models have led to some of the most accurate predictions..
+Deep learning is a subfield of Machine learning (ML) where algorithms consisting of a series of layers (i.e. an input layer, hidden layers and output layer, otherwise referred to the algorithms "architecture") are trained to complete specific tasks, such as making predictions or classifications about data.
+While classical ML (e.g., random forests, elastic net) require features to already be extracted from MRI images (e.g., FreeSurfer measures of cortical thickness, surface area and cortical/subcortical volumes), deep learning models are able to **learn the features** directly from raw images, without the need for preprocessing the data beforehand.
+Due to the ability to model non-linearities in the data learning models often outperform classical ML models in tasks...

 ### 2.1 Some example projects where deep learning models have been applied:
 1. Automated brain segmentation (e.g., SynthSeg)